bforce541/fitsenseapp/README.md

 # FitSense - AI Fitness Companion

 A mobile fitness companion app built with React Native and Supabase, designed for reliable workout tracking, calorie logging, and daily fitness management.
-Developed as part of Project Assignment 3 with a focus on full-stack mobile integration, authentication, and clean UI architecture.
+Developed for Project Assignment 3, focus on full-stack mobile integration, authentication, and UI architecture.

 # Overview